Haikp/InvoiceTracker/README.md

 Edit: I think the best course of action is to port this code to javascript so that its easier for the intended audience.
 I made some more changes, and thought about how I should make the UI, and I think the best thing to do is to make it into a browser based UI.
 I'm not exactly excited to learn webasm just for this, and I think learning javascript would benefit me more anyways.

-####EDIT
+### EDIT
-A javascript version of the project can be found (here)[https://github.com/Haikp/InvoiceTrackerJS].
+A javascript version of the project can be found [here](https://github.com/Haikp/InvoiceTrackerJS).
 This project was a request for me to make for someone, hence why I wanted something to make it easier for people who aren't the best with technology.
 This small project more or less serves as a way for me compare my oop fundamentals now to how it was before.